deepaklearner/sample_cypher/prompts.md

 3. recommendation ideas using iam system data using python and neo4j
     Idea: Recommend roles or permissions to a user based on the roles/permissions of similar users.
+4. i dont have activity data captured in neo4j.
+Suggest some more ideas